Faemous/alx-pre_course/0x01-git/README.md

+This file is mandatory in all ALX School projects
-this file is not empty
+I have just updated this file